chopikus/archiver/README.md

 2. Open the cloned folder -- `cd archiver`.
 3. Create new folder for building the tool, and open it -- `mkdir build && cd build`.
 4. Run the following command: `cmake .. && make`.
-After that the file named `archiver` should appear.
+After that the executable file named `archiver` should appear.

 ## Usage
 * `archiver -c ARCHIVE file1 [file2...]` -- compress files `file1`, `file2`, ... into an archive named `ARCHIVE`;